cockroachdb/docs/cockroachcloud/create-your-cluster.md

 ---
-title: Create a CockroachCloud Dedicated Cluster
+title: Create a CockroachDB Dedicated Cluster
-summary: Learn how to create your CockroachCloud Dedicated cluster.
+summary: Learn how to create your CockroachDB Dedicated cluster.
 toc: true
 ---